archiveadm - Oracle Solaris archive utility

 The –o option is required with the –H option.

-The create-media command is used to create bootable media from a Unified Archive.
+The create-media command is used to create bootable media from a root-only Unified Archive.
 The resulting media image may then be used to boot and install a system from the archive content.
 The archive file is passed as a path.
-The path may be a relative or absolute path.
+The path may be relative or absolute.

 Media is created from an archived global zone.
 This switch allows users to select the global zone media is created from.
 The resulting media will deploy an archive of the specified global zone, with any embedded zones.